microsoft/PartnerResources/_docs/Skilling/Security Academy/Other pages/Security Copilot.md

 * [**Microsoft Copilot for Security Partner Boot Camp** (April 16-17, 9:00 AM - 1:00 PM PDT)](https://vshow.on24.com/vshow/FY24_SDepth/registration/23173)

-Several colleagues have created comprehensive on-demand **[Technical Workshops for Microsoft Copilot for Security](https://github.com/Azure/Copilot-For-Security/tree/main/Technical%20Workshops).** They're well worth your time and cater specifically to security professionals, administrators, and all others interested in levaraging the power of AI to bolster security infrastructure.
+Several colleagues have created comprehensive on-demand **[Technical Workshops for Microsoft Copilot for Security](https://github.com/Azure/Copilot-For-Security/tree/main/Technical%20Workshops).** They're well worth your time and cater specifically to security professionals, administrators, and all others interested in leveraging the power of AI to bolster security infrastructure.

 ## Learn Copilot for Security

 Are you ready to get started?
+Dive into onboarding guidance, prompt engineering best practices and templates, use cases, demos, roles, community resources, and other relevant documentation.

 ### Overview